TheVirtuoso123/2603-ITT440/10% Individual Assignment/M3CS2554A/AINA MAISARAH BINTI MOHD SHUHAIMI/README.md

 ## Conclusion
 This project successfully demonstrates the differences between sequential, concurrent and parallel programming.

-Multiprocessing is proven to be the most efficient approach for handling large-scale computational tasks, while threading is less effective due to inherent limitations in Python.
+Multiprocessing is proven to be the most efficient approach for handling large-scale computational tasks, while sequential is less effective.

-The program fulfills all assignment requirements by processing a large volume of data and clearly demonstrating performance differences between execution methods.